 In addition, we are already witnessing the implementation of AI tools in other functions, such as marketing, to help marketers determine which leads are worth pursuing.
 We are also seeing AI in engineering roles to provide engineers with predictive maintenance and let them know ahead of time when machines will need servicing or repairing.
 Therefore, seeing AI in workplaces is another artificial intelligence trend in 2022.

 Artificial intelligence has become a reality in the past few years.
 Throughout the years, AI solutions are becoming more popular, and the future of AI appears to be promising.
-AI-powered solutions can save humans from performing tedious, repetitive tasks and let them focus on more complex and rewarding projects.
+AI-powered solutions can save humans from performing tedious, repetitive tasks like a text expander and let them focus on more complex and rewarding projects.